PyCQA/isort/docs/configuration/options.md

 ## Jobs

 Number of files to process in parallel.
+Negative value means use number of CPUs.

 **Type:** Int
 **Default:** `None`